Free Alternatives to Franklin Gothic

 Is Libre Franklin similar enough to Franklin Gothic?

-Libre Franklin achieves 92% similarity to Franklin Gothic.
+Libre Franklin achieves a FontAlternatives similarity score of 92% compared to Franklin Gothic.
 While not identical, it offers comparable letterforms, proportions, and visual style.
 Most designers find it works excellently as a substitute in web and print projects.

 What are the main differences between Franklin Gothic and its free alternatives?